melekes/homeonrails.com/content/post/2017-04-15-monthly-art-number-19.markdown

 * [IMDB](http://www.imdb.com/title/tt0120789/)
 * [Kinopoisk.ru](https://www.kinopoisk.ru/film/2987/)

-"But whats outside of Pleasantville?
-There are some places where the road keep going"
+"- But whats outside of Pleasantville? - There are some places where the road keep going"

 **Article**